 Australian pet pharmaceutical company CannPal is working closely with the Commonwealth Scientific and Industrial Research Organisation (CSIRO) to develop ways to safely administer medical cannabis to a range of household pets.

-The research aims to develop microencapsulation techniques - that is, to secure cannabis extracts in a tablet form - to help ensure that pet owners are giving their pets the correct, safe dosage.
+The research aims to develop microencapsulation techniques - which put simply means popping cannabis extract into a pill.
+This will ensure that pet owners are giving their pets the correct, safe dosage.
 Despite there being limited scientific research into the benefits of medical cannabis for animals, the CannPal/CSIRO initiative is largely fuelled by anecdotal reports that suggest there are similar benefits for cats and dogs as there are for humans.

 Whilst animals are able to process cannabis, it isn't as simple as feeding them the same form of medical cannabis that we may take.
 Each animal absorbs the substance differently, with different sensitivities - dogs, for example, are more sensitive to THC (the primary psychoactive compound in cannabis) than humans.
 Therefore, owners must be extremely cautious when administering cannabis to dogs.